The Steeves Family

 The Honourable William Henry Steeves

 William Henry Steves was born in 1814 in the small cottage which operates today as the Steeves House Museum.
 He was the oldest of eleven children born to Joseph and Martha Steeves.
-He was also the great-grandson of Rachel and Heinrich Stieff, who are the founders of the Steeves family (the early form of Stieff became Stief, Steves, and Steeves).
+He was also the great-grandson of Heinrich & Regina (Stahlecker) Stieff, who are the founders of the Steeves family (the name Stieff, from Germany, became Stief, Steves, and Steeves in the 19th century).

 William started his career in Hillsborough in the form of a small grocery store and post office.
 Later, after acquiring several acres of forests, he went into the lumber industry.
 This connected him with the shipping industry.
 At that time, the Petitcodiac River was used for shipping and its shores for ship-building.
 He and his brother Gilbert started a Ship's Brokerage.
 It was because of this business that, sometime after 1861, he moved with his family to the city of Saint John, New Brunswick.
 It was there, in 1873 at the age of 59, that William Henry died and was buried.